AAU-Python-Guides/install_python_guide/README.md

 *If Any of the following commands gives an error, write the following in the terminal: "`Set-ExecutionPolicy Unrestricted -Scope LocalMachine`", and run the command again.*

 ### In Windows you also need to go and disable program aliases.
+if writing `python --version` inside the console, opens the Microsoft Store, do the following:

 ```zsh
 Settings >> Apps >> Advanced App Settings >> App Execution Aliases